Elmhurst College's master's in communication sciences and disorders welcomes applicants who have completed:

 Prospective Graduate Student Days

-Attend a visit day to tour the facilities, meet faculty and to learn more about our masters of science in communications and disorders.
-RSVP to Mona Sykora email@example.com or (630) 617-6452.
+It is not feasible for faculty to meet with all applicants individually.
+Prospective applicants are encouraged to attend a graduate session that best fits your schedule to tour the facilities, meet faculty and to learn more about our M.S. in Communications Science and Disorders program.
+RSVP to Mona Sykora firstname.lastname@example.org or (630) 617-6452.